Angelo Biondo & Joshua Ponzetti

 While Markforged has some of the most reliable hardware on the market, its printers primarily use nylon-based materials.
 CAM Logic wanted to expand its material offerings for its manufacturing line of business – and IMTS 2018 was the place to go.

 From the moment you arrive, you're overwhelmed with all of the things you are exposed to, says Ponzetti.

 IMTS is the Disney World of manufacturing,” adds Biondo.
 “The breadth of different products and technologies, not to mention the industry giants all in one spot, is fantastic.”

-The pair visited the Additive Manufacturing Pavilion and met with companies that provided printing systems for various materials, such as thermos plastics and composites.
+The pair visited the Additive Manufacturing Sector and met with companies that provided printing systems for various materials, such as thermos plastics and composites.
 One of which was, polyethylene, because of its stability in different environments.

 CAM Logic continues to pursue technologies and solutions that best fit the needs of their customer and their business model.